Updated: 6 days ago

 20 lights - 20 Darks - 100 Bias

 The Whirlpool Galaxy is very easy to find in the night sky.
-Even though it is located in the Canes Venatici constellation, you will want to use the Big Dipper asterism (in Ursa Major) to help you spot it.
+Despite being located in the Canes Venatici constellation, you might find it more helpful to use the Big Dipper asterism (in Ursa Major) to help you spot it.
 Simply find Alkaid, the star at the end of the Big Dipper’s handle, and shift 3.5 degrees southwest to land on M51.

 Messier 51 can be spotted with binoculars as a gray patch of light.
 The core of the galaxy, as well as its companion NGC 5195, can be observed through small telescopes.
 Using bigger instruments will let you contemplate its halo and details within its spiral arms.

 Three supernovas have been discovered since 1994 from the Whirlpool Galaxy